 |Hibiscus laevis (Photo by Mary Tucker)|

-Those are the only two I’ve grown, but my friend Mary lives nearby and grows two additional species: Hibiscus laevis (halberdleaf rosemallow) and Hibiscus moscheutos (crimsoneyed rosemallow).
+My friend Mary lives nearby and grows two additional species: Hibiscus laevis (halberdleaf rosemallow) and Hibiscus moscheutos (crimsoneyed rosemallow).

 H. laevis grows up to 6 feet tall and has a distinctive lobed leaf reminiscent of a medieval halberd.